-Even parents who have homeschooled for many years sometimes question homeschooling high school.
-Many are surprised to find that homeschooling high school is often even easier than the younger grades.
-Students are more mature, often have better study habits, and take more responsibility for their own learning.
+Even parents who have homeschooled for many years sometimes question whether to homeschool high school.
+When you homeschool high school, students are more mature, often have better study habits, and are able to take more responsibility for their own learning.

 If your student is in or starting high school and considering college, take a look at our college preparation and admissions resources.
 For students interested in military service or are not college-bound, visit our page for homeschoolers joining the military or our page about homeschooling students who are not college-bound.

 Help for Homeschooling High School